SuicidalInsanity/KerbinSide_BAD-T/KerbinSide_BAD-T/ReadMe.txt

 OVERVIEW
 ===================================================================================================================
 WWII themed statics pack made for the BAD-T WWII tournament.
-Only contains custom statics and configs; no KerbinSide material is included; Installation of KerbinSide/kerbalKonstructs is required for this pack to function.
+Installation of kerbalKonstructs is required for this pack to function.
 This pack is compatible with KSP 1.05

 INSTALLATION
 ===================================================================================================================
-Requires kerbinSide/KerbalKonstructs.
-Place the included KerbinSide folder inside GameData, and and overwrite files.
+Requires KerbalKonstructs.
+Place the included BADTKonstructs folder inside GameData, and and overwrite files.

 Included Arenas
 ===================================================================================================================